cgmartin/BridgeTimerJs/README.md

 * Copy `app/js/local.config.js.dist` to `app/js/local.config.js` and edit local settings.
 * Point webserver docroot to the `app/` folder and load in a modern browser.

-All static files and runs entirely client-side, no server-side processing is required.
+All files are static - runs entirely client-side, no server-side processing is required.

 Usage
 -----